Non-profit Legal Structures

 There are four main legal forms for charities:

-From time to time Trustees of existing charities should also consider whether their governance arrangements are fit for purpose, including whether it is the right form of charity.
-In some circumstances it is possible to convert from one form of charity to another.
-For example, it is relatively common to convert from an unincorporated form (Trust or Unincorporated Association) to an incorporated form (CIO or CLG), to take advantage of the added protection incorporated forms offer Trustees.
-However, for many reasons this is not always the best option and it usually involves setting up a new charity, transferring assets from the old charity to the new charity and then closing the old charity.
-In general, there are limited advantages in changing between incorporated forms.
+Trustees of existing charities should also review periodically whether their current governance arrangement remains fit for purpose, including the current structure.
+Converting between forms is sometimes possible – for example, from an unincorporated form (Trust or Unincorporated Association) to an incorporated form (CIO or CLG) to provide trustees with limited liability – but it is not always the best option.
+It usually involves setting up a new charity, transferring assets, and closing the old charity.
+In many cases, there are limited advantages in changing between incorporated forms.

-If you require further advice on any of the issues raised in this guidance note or any other aspect of charity governance, including collaborations, consortiums and mergers, please contact us.
+If you need further advice on establishing or reviewing your charity’s structure, or any other aspect of charity governance, including collaborations, consortiums or mergers, please contact us for guidance.

 Disclaimer

 Choosing or changing the legal form of a charity can be complicated and decisions should always rest on your specific requirements and circumstances.
-This note sets general information and does not constitute formal advice (legal or otherwise) to any specific existing or proposed organisation or charity on its legal form.
-Bespoke advice, including legal advice where appropriate, should be obtained before such decisions are made.
+This guidance provides general information and does not constitute formal advice (legal or otherwise) to any specific existing or proposed organisation or charity on its legal form.
+Bespoke advice, including legal advice where appropriate, should be obtained before proceeding.

 Trust